OrgaAI/orga-ai-sdk-monorepo/packages/client/react-native/README.md

 // If you get type errors, you may need to install @types/webrtc or define the type:
 // interface RTCIceServer { urls: string | string[]; username?: string; credential?: string; }

-// Define types for OrgaAI API responses interface OrgaClientSecretsResponse {
+// Define types for Orga AI API responses interface OrgaClientSecretsResponse {
   ephemeral_token: string;
 }